seblavoie/adobe-illustrator-layer-exporter/README.md

-# Adobe Illustrator Sublayer Helper
+# Adobe Illustrator Layer Exporter

 This script will unlock and make visible all layers and, recursively, their sub-layers.
 It will then copy each top-level layer into a new illustrator file and save it on the desktop.